luluzhou1/alinush.github.io/about.md

 ### The motorcycle

-Alin recently purchased a 2017 Honda Rebel 500.
+In July 2020, Alin purchased a 2017 Honda Rebel 500.
-He has never been more happy and terrified at the same time.
+He has never been more happy and frightened at the same time.
-Even after taking basic and intermediate riding courses, he remains terrified.
+Even after taking basic, intermediate and advanced riding clinics, he remains terrified.
 This is probably for the best.
 Wish him luck.

+_Update:_ Since July 2020, Alin continues to have all his limbs.
+Encouraged by these developments, Alin has bought a 2019 BMW R1250GS and traded-in his Rebel 500 for a brand new 2022 Honda Rebel 1100 DCT.
+He is clearly disturbed.
+Someone please help him.

 <!--
 To deal with his predisposition towards death, Alin has been doing several things: